hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And all their curses end with "Sacre Dieu".
 >
 > Bel.
 Come, let me look, who this fine spark can be.

-(Looking at the cards).
+### Looking at the cards.
 ### Exit Lucy

 > Ha! ha! it is one who always speaks to me,